Best Open-Source B2B eCommerce Platforms

 Downsides of CS-Cart

 Solidus is a free, open source ecommerce framework with a complete suite of essential e-commerce features in a fully modular package.
-It’s professionally developed by open source community experts with popular ecommerce software like Ruby, PostgreSQL, MySQL, RESTful API, and GraphQL.
+It’s professionally developed by open source community experts with popular opensource ecommerce software like Ruby, PostgreSQL, MySQL, RESTful API, and GraphQL.

 Benefits of Solidus